LooksRare/sdk-v2/guides/executeTrade.md

 # How to create a Taker order and execute a trade

-Once you have the maker order (it can be retrieved from our api), you can create the correct Taker order as follow:
+Once you have the maker order (it can be retrieved from the api), you can create the correct Taker order as follow:

 ```ts
 import { LooksRare, SupportedChainId } from "@looksrare/sdk-v2";